House of Dracula: Development

 The first news of a follow-up to House of Frankenstein (1944) appeared in Hollywood trade papers in April 1944 with the announcement of a film titled Wolf Man vs. Dracula, the script of which differed greatly from that for House of Dracula.
 Bernard Schubert was hired to write the script and turned in his first draft on May 19.
 The film's director was to be Ford Beebe, who had worked on various horror related projects, including directing the film serial The Phantom Creeps (1939) and the features Night Monster (1942) and The Invisible Man's Revenge (1944), as well as producing Son of Dracula (1943).
 Unknown to Beebe, actor Boris Karloff had agreed to return to Universal Pictures for a two-film deal, which eventually became House of Frankenstein and The Climax (1944).
 This signing put Wolf Man vs. Dracula on hold to focus on House of Frankenstein, which was to begin shooting on April 4.
 Schubert completed a final shooting script for Wolf Man vs. Dracula dated November 30, 1944.
 The film's producer Paul Malvern had cuts made to it as ordered by Joseph Breen of the Motion Picture Producers and Distributors Association.
 The script's second draft had only minor variations, but the censors again requested several more cuts, leading to the production's cancellation and the script being shelved for nearly six months.
 Following the release of House of Frankenstein, Malvern hired that film's screenwriter, Edward T. Lowe, to rework the Wolf Man vs. Dracula script.
 Lowe's script, titled Destiny and dated April 13, 1945, read much closer to the final film of House of Dracula and now included Frankenstein's monster.
 By this point, Beebe had become busy with other film projects, so Erle C. Kenton took over as director.
 Two days later, Lowe delivered the next treatment, which now included new traits such as Nina being made a hunchback.
-Lowe wrote the screenplay three more times, borrowing elements from previous films, like the violent reaction to a cat from Werewolf of London.
+Lowe rewrote the screenplay three more times, borrowing elements from previous films, like the violent reaction to a cat from Werewolf of London.
 During these re-writes, someone in production sent a memo to Lowe saying they "did not like the title Destiny and it should be more like the previous monster films - like House of Frankenstein - how about changing the name to House of Dracula?"
-Lowe was working on re-writing the script up to the eve of shooting the film.
+Lowe was rewriting the script up to the eve of shooting the film.